In this article

 Table of contents

-At its core, liquidity is a measure of how quickly an asset can be bought or sold without significantly impacting its price.
-Put another way, liquidity reflects how readily an asset can be exchanged for money without losing value in the process.
+At its core, financial liquidity is a measure of how quickly an asset can be bought or sold without significantly impacting its price.
+Put another way, financial liquidity reflects how readily an asset can be exchanged for money without losing value in the process.

 Cash itself is considered the most liquid asset because it can be used immediately to purchase goods or services.
-Other assets, like stocks, bonds, or real estate, must first be sold and converted into cash before they can be used.
+Other current assets, like stocks, bonds, or real estate, must first be sold and converted into cash before they can be used.

-Liquidity exists on a spectrum.
+Financial liquidity exists on a spectrum.
 Highly liquid assets, such as stocks of large, well-known companies, can be bought and sold quickly and easily with minimal impact on price.
 On the other hand, illiquid assets, like rare artwork or private company shares, may take longer to sell and often require significant discounts to attract buyers.

 To better understand how liquidity works, let's consider an example.
 Imagine you own two assets: shares of Apple stock and a rare, vintage sports car.